carlosnatalino/flask-app-ekeleton/README.md

 </div>
 ```

-# Files that you MUST NOT change
+# Files that you MUST NOT be changed

 There are some files within this project that are not meant for you to change.
 During the project grading, the original files (from the skeleton repository) will be used.